ellabentov/VideoIndexerLab/Ready_Video_Indexer_Lab.md

     in general to any industry that has a video library that users need to search against.

+-   **Content-based Recommendation** -- Insights extracted from the video can also be used to provide deep content-based recommendations.
+For example: recommendation of additional movies with the actor identified in a movie already watched by the user can be provided by broadcasters, or recommendations for lectures by the same professor can be suggested by a training/educational web site

 -   **Monetization** -- Video Indexer can help improve the value of videos.
 As an example, industries that rely on ad revenue (e.g. news media, social media, etc.), can deliver more relevant ads by using